DaveThw/davethw.github.io/_posts/2018-04-21-git-quick-reference.md

 ---
 # layout: post
 title: "Git Quick Reference"
-categories: Programming
+categories: Guides
 tags: git
 excerpt: Various reminders of how to do things in git!
 date: 2018-04-21 21:00